| Dr. Minor is often a contributor to the opinion page

 religious images.
 Most marriage ceremonies are performed

 by clergy.
+The arguments

 behind the amendment are essentially religious even